-Bone marrow-derived dendritic cells were generated by culturing bone marrow cells for 8-9 days in medium supplemented with 20 ng/ml of GM-CSF.
+Growth and Stimulation of Cells-Bone marrow-derived dendritic cells were generated by culturing bone marrow cells for 8-9 days in medium supplemented with 20 ng/ml of GM-CSF.
 Immortalized mouse macrophages were generated using J2 virus.
-Cells were plated overnight in 96-well plates at 1×10^5 cells per well for ELISA or in 12 wells plates at $1-2x10^6$ cells per well for western blot.
-The next day cells were primed with LPS (10 ng/ml) or MPLA (5 μg/ml or 500 ng/ml depending on the batch) for 3 hours prior to a 6 hour incubation with poly(dA:dT) or ISCOM (5 μg/ml unless otherwise indicated) or a 1 hour incubation with Nigericin.
-When used, the inhibitors cytochlasin D (15, 5, 1.7 μM), bafilomycin A (250, 83 μM), Caspase-1 (Z-YVAD-FMK, 20 μM) or Cathepsin-B (Ca-074me, 20 μM) were added 1 hour prior to the start of stimulations.
-To induce maximal guanylate binding protein 5 (Gbp5) protein levels, wild type and GBP5-deficient cells were treated with 100 U/ml of IFN- γ for 14 hours prior to stimulation.
-Salmonella (strain SL1344, provided by Mary O'Riordan) S. enterica serovar Typhimurium was grown overnight at 37 degrees C, diluted 1:4 the next day and cultured for 3 more hours.
-After washing, the bacteria were resuspended in culture medium and cells were infected at a multiplicity of infection (MOI) of 1 bacterium per cell for 3 hours before addition of 40 μg/ml of gentamycin followed by 3 more hours of stimulation.
-Yersinia pestis (strain KIM5) and Y. enterocolitica (strain 8081) were grown at 26 degrees C overnight, diluted 1:4 the next day and cultured for 1 hour at 26 degrees followed by 2 hours at 37 degrees C After washing, the bacteria were (54). resuspended in culture medium and cells were infected at a MOI of 10 for 3 hours before addition of 40 μg/ml of gentamycin followed by 3 more hours of stimulation.
-For Alum (125 μg/ml) and QS-21(2 μg/ml, well below the critical micelle concentration by ~20-fold (30)) stimulations, MPLA was added at the same time and cells were stimulated for 6 hours.
+Cells were plated overnight in 96-well plates at 1×10^5 cells per well for ELISA or in 12 wells plates at $1-2 \times 10^6$ cells per well for Western blot.
+The next day cells were primed with LPS (10 ng/ml) or MPLA (5 μg/ml or 500 ng/ml depending on the batch) for 3 h prior to a 6-h incubation with poly(dA-dT)or ISCOM (5 μg/ml unless otherwise indicated) or a 1-h incubation with nigericin.
+When used, the inhibitors cytochlasin D (5, 1.7 μM), bafilomycin A (250, 83 μM), caspase-1 (Z-YVAD-FMK, 20 μ M), or cathepsin B (Ca-074-me, 20 μ M) were added 1 h prior to the start of stimulations.
+To induce maximal guanylate binding protein 5 (Gbp5) protein levels, wild type and GBP5-deficient cells were treated with 100 units/ml of IFN- γ for 14 h prior to stimulation.
+Salmonella enterica serovar Typhimurium (strain SL1344, provided by Mary O'Riordan) was grown overnight at 37 °C, diluted 1:4 the next day and cultured for 3 h more.
+After washing, the bacteria were resuspended in culture medium, and cells were infected at a multiplicity of infection (MOI) of 1 bacterium per cell for 3 h before addition of 40 μ g/ml of gentamycin followed by 3 h more of stimulation.
+Yersinia pestis (strain KIM5) and Yersinia enterocolitica (strain 8081) were grown at 26 °C overnight, diluted 1:4 the next day and cultured for 1 h at 26 °C followed by 2 h at 37 °C (54).
+After washing, the bacteria were resuspended in culture medium, and cells were infected at a MOI of 10 for 3 h before addition of 40 μ g/ml of gentamycin followed by 3 h more of stimulation.
+For alum (125 μg/ml) and QS-21 (2 μg/ml, well below the critical micelle concentration by \sim 20-fold (30)) stimulations, MPLA was added at the same time, and the cells were stimulated for 6 h.
 Culture supernatants and cell lysates were immediately frozen.
-Cytokines

-(IL-6, IL-1 β and IL-18) were measured by ELISA according to the manufacturer's instructions using kits or antibodies from R&D.
+Cytokines (IL-6, IL-1 β , and IL-18) were measured by ELISA according to the manufacturer's instructions using kits or antibodies from R&D.

-Western Blot

-Protein extracts from cell supernatants were precipitated by methanol-chloroform extraction, and protein from cell lysates were generated by lysing adherent cells with 1x RIPA buffer (Boston BioProducts) containing 1 mM sodium orthovanadate.
-1mM PMSF and cOmplete Protease Inhibitor Mixture (Roche).
-Immunoblot analysis was performed as previously described (4,52) with antibodies to mouse caspase-1p20 (clone 5B10, eBioscience), IL-1β (catalog no. AF-40-NA, R&D Systems) and β-actin (BD Pharmingen).
+Western Blot-Protein extracts from cell supernatants were precipitated by methanol-chloroform extraction, and protein from cell lysates were generated by lysing adherent cells with $1 \times$ radioimmune precipitation assay buffer (Boston BioProducts) containing 1 mM sodium orthovanadate, 1 mM PMSF, and cOmplete Protease Inhibitor Mixture (Roche Applied Science).
+Immunoblot analysis was performed as previously described (4, 52) with antibodies to mouse caspase-1 p20 (clone 5B10; eBioscience), IL-1 β (catalogue no. AF-40-NA; R&D Systems), and β -actin (BD Pharmingen).